murvinlai/underscore-x/README.md

   5. If both values of the keys are the same type (e.g. number, string), then copy the value of the source key to target key.
   6. If both values are of different type, then do not do anything.

+- Based on the rules above, if there is a key exist with value (or tree) in target but empty or undefined in source, it won't delete or erase the key nor its value in Target.
+- There is no control of how many levels deep the function will visit.
+It will visit all levels if neccessary.
+- The final result is in Target.